 It will be followed by the first production in over 50 years of Rattigan's Variations on a Theme, beginning performances Feb.
 25 prior to an official opening Feb.
 27 for a run through March 22.
 Michael Oakley will direct a cast that includes Rachael Stirling.

+The world premiere of Thérèse Raquin, a new musical based on Émile Zola's novel of the same name, will begin performances March 25 prior to an official opening March 27, for a run through April 19.
+It has music by Craig Adams and book and lyrics by Nona Sheppard, who will also direct.
 Finally, the first U.K. production for more than 25 years of Jean-Jacques Bernard's Martine, translated by John Fowles, will begin performances April 22, prior to an official opening April 24, for a run through May 17.
 Tom Littler will direct.

 The theatre's Sunday to Tuesday productions will include a revival of Tom McGrath and Jimmy Boyle's classic Glasgow memoir of prison life The Hard Man, running March 2-18, plus the U.K. premiere of Pamela Carter's Almost Near (previously seen in Dresden, Germany, running March 30-April 15), and the European premiere of Canadian playwright Daniel Macdonald's Velocity (running April 29 -May 13).